Good Basic Invariants for Elliptic Weyl Groups and Frobenius Structures: Introduction

-Then for the $W$-invariants on $Y$, we define the Taylor expansions on $S$ and by this Taylor expansions, we could define a set of good basic invariants which is analogous to the Coxeter group case \cite{handai3}.
+where $\widetilde{c}^{ss}$ is a semi-simple part and $\widetilde{c}^{unip}$ is a unipotent part.
+We show in Section 7 that we could take a suitable section $S \subset Y$ (which gives isomorphism $S \simeq H$ by the composite morphism $S \subset Y \to H$) such that \begin{enumerate} \item every point in $S$ is fixed by the action of $\widetilde{c}^{ss}$, \item no points of $S$ are contained in the reflection hyperplanes of $W$. \end{enumerate} Then for the $W$-invariants on $Y$, we define Taylor expansions along $S$ and by using these Taylor expansions, we define a set of good basic invariants which is analogous to the cases for the Coxeter groups (see \cite{handai3}).

-In this paper, we define the notion of an admissible triplet $(g,\zeta,L)$ (cf. Definition \ref{200310.1}) which has the same role as $g^{ss}(=g)$ and $S(=L^{\perp})$.
+In this paper, we define the notion of an admissible triplet $(g,\zeta,L)$ (cf. Definition \ref{200310.1}) which has the same role as $\widetilde{c}^{ss}(=g)$ and $S(=L^{\perp})$.
 Then we define a set of good basic invariants.

-For the elliptic root systems of codimension $1$, we show that a set of good basic invariants give the flat invariants obtained by Saito \cite{extendedII} and the Taylor coefficients of the good basic invariants give the structure constants of the multiplication of the Frobenius structure obtained by the author \cite{handai}.
+For the elliptic root systems of codimension $1$, we show that a set of good basic invariants gives a set of flat invariants obtained by Saito \cite{extendedII} and the Taylor coefficients of the good basic invariants give the structure constants of the multiplication of the Frobenius structure obtained by the author \cite{handai}.

+In the study of the Frobenius structure for the elliptic Weyl groups, a characterization (Theorem \ref{300.001} 0.2mm(iii)) of the unit field is important.
+We find another characterization (Proposition \ref{200323.3}) of the unit field by the space $S(=L^{\perp})$.
+This enables us to find the notion of the good basic invariants for elliptic Weyl groups and the ones for finite complex reflection groups.

+Here is a brief account of the contents of the paper.
+In Section 2 we remind notions of elliptic root systems, elliptic Weyl groups and their invariant theory.
+In Section 3 we define an admissible triplet for the elliptic root system.
+In Section 4 we define good basic invariants.
+In Section 5 we give properties of Taylor coefficients of good basic invariants.
+In Section 6 we construct an admissible triplet.
+In Section 7 we show the uniqueness of good basic invariants under suitable assumptions.
+In Section 8 We treat the elliptic root system of type ``codimension one".
+We give a description of the bilinear form in terms of the good basic invariants (Theorem \ref{230403.1}).
+In Section 9 we show that the good invariants give a nice description of the Frobenius structure which is defined by Saito and Satake.